Interpreting interest rate fluctuations

 If you have a variable rate mortgage, it’s based on the prime rate.
 As the prime rate moves up or down, so does the interest rate on the loan.

-Variable loan rates are typically expressed as a rate that’s plus or minus a set amount compared to prime.
-For instance, if the prime rate is 3%, and your variable rate mortgage is set at prime minus one-half of one percent, your rate will be 2.5%.
-The prime rate can rise and fall over time following changes in the Bank of Canada’s target for the overnight rate, and variable rate loans will see their rates rise and fall in tandem with the prime.
+Variable loan rates are typically expressed as a rate that's plus or minus a set amount compared to prime.
+For instance, if the prime rate is 3.5%, and your variable rate loan is set at prime plus one-half of one percent, your rate will be 4%.
+The prime rate can rise and fall over time following changes in the Bank of Canada's target for the overnight rate, and variable rate loans will see their rates rise and fall in tandem with the prime.

 And while movement in the prime rate usually mirrors movement in the Bank of Canada’s policy rate, there have been economic conditions where changes in the policy rate have not been fully reflected in the prime rate.